codex-academy/vps-deployment-workshop/vps-questionairre.md

 * What is a VPS?

-* What does application deployment mean?
+* What does it mean to deploy a web application?

 * Describe the high level process of deploying a Java Web App to a VPS